SickChill/SickChill.Wiki/Remaining-settings-explained.md

 ![log](https://cloud.githubusercontent.com/assets/7928052/13014613/030085e0-d1b5-11e5-89d1-d1754d012999.png)

-In case Sick-Rage encounters an error it will be shown on this page.
+In case SickChill encounters an error it will be shown on this page.
 Common errors are timeout errors like when a site is down.
 Or when you enter a wrong user-name/password.
 This page will be a great help in case you have an issue.
 The error will give you an indication where to search for the problem.
-From time to time you can encounter a "Bug" meaning an error is Sick-Rage's code.
+From time to time you can encounter a "Bug" meaning an error is SickChill's code.
 Whit so many features, improvements and possible settings that can not be prevented.
 To make reporting an bug easy an button will appear called `Submit Errors`
-When you push this button you will get an pop-up screen to ask if you want to submit the error to the Sick-Rage Developers.
+When you push this button you will get an pop-up screen to ask if you want to submit the error to the SickChill Developers.
 The error will then be investigated.
 However before submitting make sure it is an actual error and if it is already reported or not.
-Also for this function to work you have to setup/add your GitHub account to the Sick-Rage settings and have the debug log setting enabled.
+Also for this function to work you have to setup/add your GitHub account to the SickChill settings and have the debug log setting enabled.

 `Clear Errors`
 Clears the errors from the page (Yellow Arrow)

 `Submit Errors`
-Lets you submit an error to the Sick-Rage developers (Red Arrow)
+Lets you submit an error to the SickChill developers (Red Arrow)

 **View logs**